“This is an outstanding school”

-Our long term results place The Weald as one of the highest performing non-selective Sixth Forms in West Sussex and the South of England, and in the top 10% of schools nationally in terms of student progress.
+Our long term results place The Weald as one of the highest performing non-selective Sixth Forms in West Sussex and the South of England.

 Central to our belief is the support of students of all abilities.
 We are keen that every student makes the progress they are capable of, irrespective of ability.
 We are keen to use the themes of creativity, innovation, student leadership and teamwork to develop students both personally and academically.

 Our curriculum is broad and balanced and offers many exciting opportunities for all students, both in school and out.
 Students study Key Stage 4 over three years.
 This presents real opportunities for creativity and varied approaches to learning through both GCSE and BTEC vocational qualifications.
 There are tremendous extra-curricular opportunities at The Weald through sport, performing arts, Radio Weald, Weald TV, on-going links with our partner schools in Europe, Africa and China, the Duke of Edinburgh award, as well as a number of other trips.
 In short, we believe there is something for everyone at the school.